Urkaz/UnusedNodeCleaner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help the plugin
+about: Report a bug or a problem
 title: ''
 labels: bug, pending
 assignees: Urkaz